Homemade sauerkraut recipe

 Go for it

 • Thinly slice the cabbage and thoroughly mix in the sea-salt in a large bowl onto both sides of the leaves.
-Removed the thick central vein.
+Remove the thick central vein.

 • Let it stand for about a quarter of an hour to draw the juice out of the cabbage.

-• Use a potato-masher to thoroughly squish the vegetables until enough juice is released to cover the cabbage.
+• Use a potato-masher or your fingers to thoroughly squish the vegetables for about five minutes.

-• Press the vegetables and liquid into a mason jar, food-grade bucket or other glass container with a large mouth, near to the top; if necessary add more cabbage.
+• Press the vegetables and liquid into a mason jar, food-grade bucket or other glass container with a large mouth; fill to about 5cm from the top adding if necessary more cabbage.

-• If necessary add a little water to cover the cabbage.
-Press it down with a heavy weight on a plate.
-Loosely fit the lid.
+• If necessary add a little water to cover the cabbage; add 1tsp of salt/cup.

 • Place the jar on a plate in case it bubbles over as the fermentation occurs.
 Leave it to stand in a warm, dark spot.

 • You can start enjoying your homemade sauerkraut recipe after three or more days; it will start to bubble as the wild yeasts digest the sugars in the cabbage, producing carbon-dioxide.
-It starts getting the familiar tangy flavour.
+It begins to get that familiar tangy flavour.

 • Thereafter you can keep it in the fridge for a month or longer.
 The flavour will get stronger.
 In many cultures it is a way of preserving cabbage for the whole winter.